T20 World Cup: West Indies thump sorry England to lead Group C

 Chase removed Jos Buttler for 21 and left-arm spinner Motie produced a double strike to turn the heat on England, who slumped to 93-4 at the halfway stage of their innings.

-The situation demanded caution and Brook duly curbed his normal aggression but the West Indian spinners would not be denied.
+The situation demanded caution, and Brook duly curbed his normal aggression, but the West Indian spinners would not be denied.

-Motie (3-33) caught Brook off his own bowling and Chase trapped Will Jacks lbw to further turn the screw.
+Motie (3-33) caught Brook off his own bowling, and Chase trapped Will Jacks lbw to further turn the screw.

 Sam Curran made a valiant 43 not out down the order but lacked support.